EvictionLab/eviction-lab-website/content/updates/blog/eviction-diversion/index.md

-In Chicago, tenants and landlords can receive help [through the program’s hotline and its website](https://www.cookcountylegalaid.org/).
+In Chicago, tenants and landlords can receive help {{< extlink "through the program’s hotline and its website" "https://www.cookcountylegalaid.org/" >}}.
 If they reach the point of an eviction filing, they can also find alternatives there: every case starts with a call where case managers of the Center for Conflict Resolution—a local organization that was already working in mediation services before the pandemic—assess the situation, provide referrals to legal and mediation services for those who are unrepresented, and connect them to rental assistance and other information as appropriate.